pnnl/ruleset-checking-tool/docs/section22/Rule22-4.md

 **Applicability:** All required data elements exist for B_RMR
 **Applicability Checks:**

-1. B-RMR is modeled with at least one air-side system that is Type-7, 8, 12, or 13
-2. B-RMR is not modeled with any air-side system that is type-11.
-3. B-RMR is not modeled with purchased chilled water.
-4. Pass Rule 22-34, Baseline must only have no more than one CHW plant.
-5. Pass Rule 22-7, Baseline chilled water system that does not use purchased chilled water shall be modeled as primary/secondary systems.
+1. Pass Rule 22-4, Baseline chilled-water supply temperature shall be reset based on outdoor dry-bulb temperature if Baseline chilled water loop is not purchased cooling and loop does not serve any Baseline System Type-11.

 **Manual Check:** None
 **Evaluation Context:** Building